msi-ris/Tutorials/rnaseq_cmd.md

 ### <a name="6.2"></a> 6.2 Links to Analysis Guides
 Various packages exist to analyze expression data.
 We have chosen to use `edgeR` in our pipeline, but the counts marix and group CSV are compatible with many others.
+In fact, one of the main use cases for `CHURP bulk_rnaseq` is to automate the generation of an expression counts matrix and metadata CSV so that gene expression can be analyzed in complex designs with specialized packages.

 [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) is
 another popular package for analyzing RNAseq data.
+It uses the same negative binomial model of read counts as `edgeR`.

 The [edgeR Manual](https://www.bioconductor.org/packages/release/bioc/vignettes/edgeR/inst/doc/edgeRUsersGuide.pdf)
 also contains useful information for analyzing more complex designs.